MonashDeepNeuron/Git-Gud/src/github/pr.md

 ## Discussion Thread

-Just like issues, PRs also have a discussion thread that allow conversations about the PR to be in the same place as the PR.
+Just like Issues, PRs also have a discussion thread that allow conversations about the PR to be in the same place as the PR.

 ## Closing a PR

-Again, like issues you can close a PR meaning it cannot be merged without reopening the PR.
+Again, like Issues you can close a PR meaning it cannot be merged without reopening the PR.

 ## Reviewers